In 2009, I downloaded FL Studio as my first DAW. I got it because everyone else was using it.

 They also happen to arguably be the two most popular DAWs in electronic music (ignoring the fact that Pro Tools is the ‘industry standard’, but who cares about that, right?)

 If you’ve been around that little bit longer, you’re probably well-acquainted with these names, having discovered the ongoing rivalry between the two fanbases as to which is the superior option.

-Now full disclosure, as I said before, I am an Ableton Live user as both Sam and Connor are.
-I love Ableton, for my uses.
-If you’ve taken EDM Foundations, you’ll know we use Ableton to demonstrate all production concepts.
+I love Ableton Live, for my uses.
+If you’ve taken EDM Foundations or any of our courses, you’ll know we use Ableton to demonstrate all production concepts.

 For clarity, we’ve broken this article down into five parts.

 There’s no point in using a piece of software if it doesn’t work on your setup.
 So to avoid you getting excited about the wrong DAW, we’ve put this section first.

 FL Studio’s Mac Woes

 Note: This is for the most recent version, FL Studio 20.
 Check here for full compatibility info.

 FL Studio has worked on Windows very well for a long time.
 It had a very fluid interface with very nice graphics (and still does, even more so).